Setifis: History

 In 647 AD the first Muslim expedition to Africa took place and by the end of this century, the area started to be conquered.
-Indeed, Uqba ibn Nafi partially destroyed Sitifis in a raid in 680 AD, when his forces conquered nearby Saldae (actual Bougie), while fighting to reach the Atlantic ocean.
+Indeed, Uqba ibn Nafi partially destroyed Sitifis in a raid in 680 AD, when his forces conquered nearby Saldae (actual Bougie), while fighting to reach the Atlantic Ocean.
 The Byzantine era of Sitifis was over.
 By 702 AD, the area had been fully conquered by the Umayyad Caliphate.

 In the eight century the region had been converted to the Islamic faith.
 We know little of the early Islamic town, but by the tenth century the area outside of the fortress was once more filled with houses: on the site of the Roman baths over twelve of these were excavated, with large courtyards surrounded by long, thin, rooms.
 In the mid-eleventh century this development stopped abruptly, and a defensive wall was built around the city.

-The historian Leo Africanus reports that a major wave of destruction followed the invasion of the Banu Hillal shortly thereafter.
+Historian Leo Africanus reports that a major wave of destruction followed the invasion of the Banu Hillal shortly thereafter.

 Nothing more is known of what used to be Roman Setifis until the ruins of the town were used by the French army (who built their own fortress on the site in 1848, using the line of the medieval city wall and the Byzantine fortress).
 The modern city was founded by the French on the ruins of the ancient one.

-Roman Architecture
+Roman architecture

 On the northwest edge of the town two great Christian basilicas were built at the end of the fourth century, decorated, again, with splendid mosaics, and a Bishopric was founded at this time.

-The city had a bath house fortifications The inhabitants made inscriptions to the emperors a practise that falls out in the 4th century with the rise of Christianity.
+The city had a bath house fortifications The inhabitants made inscriptions to the emperors a practice that falls out in the 4th century with the rise of Christianity.